pymupdf/PyMuPDF/docs/page.rst

       :arg str opt: A string indicating the requested format, one of the above.
 A mixture of upper and lower case is supported.

-         Changed in v1.16.3 Values "words" and "blocks" are now also accepted.
+        Values "words" and "blocks" are also accepted (changed in v1.16.3).

-      :arg rect-like clip: *(new in v1.17.7)* restrict extracted text to this rectangle.
+      :arg rect-like clip: restrict extracted text to this rectangle.
 If None, the full page is taken.
 Has **no effect** for options "html", "xhtml" and "xml".
+(New in v1.17.7)

-      :arg int flags: *(new in v1.16.2)* indicator bits to control whether to include images or how text should be handled with respect to white spaces and :data:`ligatures`.
+      :arg int flags: indicator bits to control whether to include images or how text should be handled with respect to white spaces and :data:`ligatures`.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.
+(New in v1.16.2)

-      :arg textpage: (new in v1.19.0) use a previously created :ref:`TextPage`.
+      :arg textpage: use a previously created :ref:`TextPage`.
 This reduces execution time **very significantly:** by more than 50% and up to 95%, depending on the extraction option.
 If specified, the 'flags' and 'clip' arguments are ignored, because they are textpage-only properties.
 If omitted, a new, temporary textpage will be created.
+(New in v1.19.0)

-      :arg bool sort: (new in v1.19.1) sort the output by vertical, then horizontal coordinates.
+      :arg bool sort: sort the output by vertical, then horizontal coordinates.
 In many cases, this should suffice to generate a "natural" reading order.
 Has no effect on (X)HTML and XML.
 Output option **"words"** sorts by `(y1, x0)` of the words' bboxes.
 Similar is true for "blocks", "dict", "json", "rawdict", "rawjson": they all are sorted by `(y1, x0)` of the resp. block bbox.
 If specified for "text", then internally "blocks" is used.
+(New in v1.19.1)

-      :arg str delimiters: (new in v1.23.5) use these characters as *additional* word separators with the "words" output option (ignored otherwise).
+      :arg str delimiters: use these characters as *additional* word separators with the "words" output option (ignored otherwise).
 By default, all white spaces (including non-breaking space `0xA0`) indicate start and end of a word.
 Now you can specify more characters causing this.
 For instance, the default will return `"john.doe@outlook.com"` as **one** word.
 If you specify `delimiters="@."` then the **four** words `"john"`, `"doe"`, `"outlook"`, `"com"` will be returned.
 Other possible uses include ignoring punctuation characters `delimiters=string.punctuation`.
 The "word" strings will not contain any delimiting character.
+(New in v1.23.5)

       :rtype: *str, list, dict*
       :returns: The page's content as a string, a list or a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.